bcannoe/Maze_Generator/README.md

 ./Maze_Generator

 Todo:
-fix maze randomization
-fix error when current node is on the edge of the maze fix unsolvable maze when stack pops all the way back up to start add border to maze add graphics with openGL add different shapes of mazes add new maze generation algorithms
+fix unsolvable maze when stack pops all the way back up to start add graphics with openGL add different shapes of mazes add new maze generation algorithms